 Find a Group

-If you've located a local group on our Map, go ahead and contact them via their website or Facebook page.
+If you've located a local group on our Map, feel free to contact them via their website or Facebook page.
 Most groups have contact information readily available.
 Depending on where you live, you may find your city has several BPSA groups; others, none.
 It’s always a great idea to connect with whichever group is closest.
 Some groups may have a waiting list.
 If you’re having trouble reaching a group, contact us.

 Start a Group